Fall-2022-Classes/fa21-final-project-two-rats/README.md

      - V2: On-Screen Display Text
      - V1: Main Frog Sprite

 2. __`vga_sprite_____core.sv`__: Wrapping circuit to interface the core with video system.
-Cores V1 & V3-V5 are nearly identical "Duplication Cores", allowing up to 20 sprites to be spawned on-screen at a time.
+Cores V1 & V3-V5 are nearly identical "Duplication Cores", allowing up to 20 sprites to be spawned on-screen at a time via a single core, as opposed to one core per sprite.
 Implemented by expanding the Register Map with a set of x0/y0-coordinate registers and a control register per sprite.
 Code was expanded with the aid of MATLAB.

 3. __`_____src.sv`__: Core code for each sprite, where all have 2-bit control registers for changing the color of the sprite body and sprite select from the sprite sheet.
 Sprite data is read from `____ram_lut.sv`.
 Code for "Duplication Cores" also expanded with the aid of MATLAB.

 ### Driver

+1. __`vga_core.cpp`__: The DupliCore class was added to accomodate "Duplication Cores" V1 & V3-V5.
+Main functions are to change the x0/y0-coordinates, colors, and sprite-select of each independent sprite.

 ### Application